Swetrix/swetrix/docs/api/events.md

 This error is usually returned when the request body is malformed (for example, the `pid` parameter is missing) or the project is disabled.

 ### 402 Payment Required
-This error is usually returned when the project is not active (i.e. the subscription is expired or quota is exceeded).
-Please go to the [Billing](https://swetrix.com/billing) page to see the current status and usage of your subscription.
+This error is usually returned when the project is not active (i.e. the subscription has expired or the quota has been exceeded).
+Please go to the [Billing](https://swetrix.com/billing) page to check the current status and usage of your subscription.

 ### 403 Forbidden
-This error is usually returned when `unique` parameter is set to `true` and the event is not unique, i.e. the pageview event has already been recorded for this session.
+This error is usually returned when the `unique` parameter is set to `true` and the event is not unique, i.e. the pageview event has already been recorded for this session.

 ### 500 Internal Server Error
-This error is usually returned when the server is unable to process the request due to a temporary issue (for example, the database is unavailable).
+This error is usually returned when the server is unable to process the request due to a temporary problem (for example, the database is unavailable).
 If you receive this error, please try again later.
-In case the issue persists, please [contact us](https://swetrix.com/contact).
+If the problem persists, please [contact us](https://swetrix.com/contact).

 ## Common request examples